boneitis/cryptopals/README.md

 #### 10, 18.
 Implement CBC & CTR

 For quick learning, these exercises instruct you to manually replicate (and thus pick up on implicit hints for) the constructions on which you're about to mount your attacks.
 Difficult, they are not, but respite, they provide inbetween the more intense challenges.
-The biggest value they provide comes as a boost in self-confidence from the realization that comprehension of these [gorgeous machines](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC) is, in fact, [relatively simple](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR) and within reach of any curious mind.
+Their true value comes from the boost in self-confidence upon realizing that comprehension of these [gorgeous machines](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC) is, in fact, [relatively simple](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR) and within reach of any curious mind.

-Of fascinating note is how straightforward these overlying augmentations are in order to address the problems that arise from repeated plaintext blocks under a given key, despite having an underlying encryption algorithm with proven primitive security properties.
+What's fascinating is how straightforward these augmentations are in addressing weaknesses of the electronic codebook (ECB) and providing theoretically sound bit-shuffling, even in the presence of plaintext repetition.

-Even more amazing is, after two sets of fixation on CBC-mode constructions, the decoupled keystream of counter (CTR) mode and its newly realized advantages that envelop much more than the deceptively simplified problem description lets on.
+Further mesmerizing is the insight gleaned from a brief look at counter (CTR) mode and its decoupled keystream after two sets of fixation on CBC constructions.
+The undertaker who otherwise enters with [a vague notion of security primitives](https://www.coursera.org/learn/crypto) will be handsomely rewarded with even more profound appreciation for CTR mode's newly realized advantages.

 #### 16. CBC bitflipping attacks

 Attacks can also be [cheeky and cute](https://www.coursera.org/lecture/crypto/attacking-non-atomic-decryption-mtJS8).

-In a cipher block chaining (CBC) construction, even the painstaking effort to reject outright a metacharacter when parsing user-supplied strings can be sidestepped by providing a dormantly malicious placeholder-plaintext-letter by which, later on, its corresponding byte in the previous ciphertext (at this point under the attacker's arbitrary control) during decryption will be XOR-ed to sneak in that restricted character.
+In a cipher block chaining (CBC) construction, even the painstaking effort to reject outright a metacharacter when parsing user-supplied strings can be sidestepped by providing a dormantly malicious placeholder-letter by which, later on, its corresponding byte in the previous block of the ciphertext (at this point under the attacker's arbitrary control) during decryption will be XOR-ed to sneak in that restricted character.

 It bewilders me to imagine the extent of session hijacks, unintended shopping cart discounts, and disproportionate withdrawals accomplished by this silly attack.